SciML/DifferentialEquations.jl/docs/src/man/callback_functions.md

 end
 ```

-One thing to note is that by default this will only check at each timestep if
+One thing to note is that by default this will check at 5 evently-spaced interpolated
-the event condition is satisfied (i.e. if `event_f(t,u)<0`).
-If your problem
+values for if the event condition is satisfied (i.e. if `event_f(t,u)<0`).
+This is
-is oscillatory, sometime too large of a timestep will miss the event.
-In that
+because if your problem is oscillatory, sometimes too large of a timestep will
-case, you will want to specify a number of points in the interval to interpolate
+miss the event.
+One may want to specify a number of points in the interval to interpolate
-at and check the condition as well.
+to match the computational effort to the problem.
 This is done with one more parameter to `@ode_event`.
+Note that the interpolations are comparatively cheap to calculate so it's recommended
+that one use a few (if the memory for `current_dense` is available).

+Another parameter you can set for `@ode_event` is whether to use a rootfinder.
+By default, when an event is detected, a rootfinding algorithm (provided by
+NLsolve) is used to find the exact timepoint of the event.
+This can be computationally
+costly for large systems and thus there's an option to turn it off.

 Lastly, you can also tell the solver to decrease Δt after the event occurs.
 This can be helpful if the discontinuity changes the problem immensely.